RajaUzair/Geo-Spatial-Global-Warming-Analysis-of-USA-India-Pakistan/readme..txt

  - Relative paths are set for the datasets and the shape files
  - Just download the zip folder (containing everything)
- - Unzip it, and load the Code file and 'Run All'
+ - Unzip it, and load the Code file and 'Run All' ok.

  - The Dataset and Shape file is of large size, so it may take time to run, plot etc.